paypal/butterfly/docs/QUICK_START.md

  Transformed application folder: /Users/fabio/dev/butterfly/butterfly/transformed-apps/sample-app-transformed-20171016175315818
  ```

-* Notice also that it differs from the original app, as expected.
+* Notice also that it differs from the original application, as expected.
 For example, the whole `webapp` folder has been removed.

  ```
  sample-app-transformed-20171016175315818